solana-developers/solana-cookbook/docs/getting-started/menu.md

 haven't installed anything and want to build programs (smart contracts)

 [Recipes](/recipes/web3.md)
-show me the way to a savory dish!
+show me how to make a savory dish!

 [Clients and dApps](/recipes/web3.md)
 want to build clients and web3 dApps